jonnyboris/MovieDB/README.md

 ## Get Started

+The below expects a development environment (NPM, Node etc)

 * Install dependancies - `npm i`
-* Run Start Script - `npm start -s` - the application should built, run the tests and then run on port 3000, opening in your default browser
+* Run Start Script - `npm start -s` - the application should build, run the tests and then run on port 3000, opening in your default browser
 * Problems? - [Bolierplate Docs](https://github.com/coryhouse/react-slingshot/blob/master/README.md) or call me on 07538075092